 On the Ethereum platform, “gas” is a unit describing the amount of computational power needed to execute specific operations on the network.
 Because every Ethereum transaction consumes computational resources, transactions come with a cost.
 Gas is the fee needed to conduct an Ethereum transaction.

 So in essence, an eth gas fee is a transaction fee on the Ethereum platform.
 Gas is denominated in units called gwei.

 Table of Contents

-Ethereum fees can only be paid in Ether (ETH), the native currency of Ethereum.
-ETH Gas prices are denominated in a unit known as gwei, which is a term used to refer to an amount of ETH equal to 0.000000001 ETH.
+Ethereum fees can only be paid in ether (ETH), or ERC-20 tokens, the native currency of Ethereum.
+ETH gas prices are denominated in a unit known as “gwei.”
+And one gwei equals 0.000000001 ETH.

 How Ethereum Gas Works

 Ethereum underwent an upgrade in August 2021 known as the London Upgrade, which altered the way that ETH gas fees are calculated.

 Before the London Upgrade, ETH gas worked like this: